Code of Student Rights and Responsibilites

 - Falsification, distortion or misrepresentation of information before a conduct officer, university official, conduct advisor and/or hearing panel

 - Disruption or interference with the orderly conduct of a conduct proceeding.

 - Institution of a conduct proceeding knowingly without cause.

 - Attempting to discourage an individual’s proper participation in, or use of, the conduct system.

 - Attempting to influence the impartiality of any member of a conduct proceeding prior to, during and/or after a conduct meeting and/or hearing.

-- Harassment (verbal or physical), intimidation and/or retaliation against any person participating in the conduct process.
+- Retaliation against any person participating in the conduct process.